-The Manager shall provide to Fund Unitholders such financial statements and other reports as are from time to time required by applicable securities laws.
+The Manager shall provide to Fund Unitholders such financial statements and other reports as are from time to time required by applicable securities laws and the Trust Agreement.

 The Net Asset Value per Fund Unit of each Fund Unitholder's Fund Units and of the Fund will be made available on a monthly basis.